LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 As you can see, there are positive and negative aspects in both approaches.
 You may be inclined to think that for this silly example of loading and displaying images, the lazy approach is clearly better.
 After all, who would use a software that needs to load the entire photo album of thousands of photos just to display a single image?

-As you may have noticed in the previous section, Pipewine allows you to choose both approaches, but when there is no clear reason to prefer the eager behavior, its components are implemented so that they behave **lazily**: `Item` only reads data when requested to do so, `LazyDataset` creates the actual `Sample` object upon indexing.
+As you may have noticed in the previous section, Pipewine allows you to choose both approaches, but when there is no clear reason to prefer the eager behavior, its components are implemented so that they behave lazily: `Item` only reads data when requested to do so, `LazyDataset` creates the actual `Sample` object upon indexing.
 As you will see, most Pipewine actions follow a similar pattern.

 This decision, inherited from the old Pipelime library, is motivated mainly by the following reasons: